jacobshih/go-sepak-bola/README.md

 # go-sepak-bola

-a line bot that provides football information including matchday and standings of Premier League, Bundesliga, Primera Division, ...
+a line bot that provides football information including matches and standings of Premier League, Bundesliga, Primera Division, ...

 ## references